Grant Wish List

 3. Youth programming

-4. Bridging the Gap.
-At risk tennager intervention program that’s been running for 7 years now.
+4. Bridging the Gap, At risk teenage intervention program that's been running for 7 years

 1. Computer lab to help teens and adults

-2. Washer and Dryer to continue our work with the community giving them a chance to wash their cloths
+2. Washer and drying to continue our work with the community giving them a chance to wash their clothes

-3. Hygiene and cleaning panty for people who can’t afford those items.
+3. Hygiene and cleaning pantry for people who can't afford those items

 5. Update sound equipment and multimedia for church and the ability to teach children and adults